California Refinancing Expert Explains New Home Affordable Refinance Program

-California Refinancing Expert Jason Richardson explains all about the revamped government program that provides refinancing options to homeowners who owe more on their mortgage than their house it worth called HARP 2.0.
+California Refinancing Expert Nicoleta Simionescu explains all about the revamped government program that provides refinancing options to homeowners who owe more on their mortgage than their house it worth called HARP 2.0.

-Valencia, CA -- (SBWIRE) -- 05/23/2012 -- Help has finally arrived for California home owners whose property values have dropped over the past couple of years.
+Long Beach, CA -- (SBWIRE) -- 06/08/2012 -- Help has finally arrived for California home owners whose property values have dropped over the past couple of years.
 In order to lower costs of mortgage installments today and get a good fixed rate plan underway for repayment, many people are turning to the Home Affordable Refinance Program (HARP or HARP 2.0), also known as the Making Home Affordable Program.

 However, as new information appears on government sites, people are finding the documentation to be lengthy and somewhat confusing.

-Jason Richardson, a Valencia, California based mortgage consultant, has released a new web site at: http://www.valencialender.com/HARP2 designed to remove the confusion about this latest government program.
+Nicoleta Simionescu, a Long Beach, California based mortgage consultant, has released a new web site at: http://harprefinancinghelp.com designed to remove the confusion about this latest government program.

 This new HARP 2.0 resource site shares details about the basics of this mortgage lending solution and answers questions like: